-- The City of Hamilton Rural OP, Elfrida Growth Area Study and OMAFRA has designated the majority of Growth Areas 3 and 4 as prime agricultural lands and fully recognize the importance of maintaining a viable agricultural industry.
+- The Elfrida Growth Area Study and OMAFRA has designated the majority of Growth Areas 3 and 4 as prime agricultural lands and fully recognize the importance of maintaining a viable agricultural industry.
+The City of Hamilton 2012 Rural OP had designated the majority of Growth Area Rural and Growth Area 4 as Agricultural.
 Given the extensive and ongoing agricultural land use within these areas they should be retained in agricultural and should not be considered for development until the smaller designated Rural areas in Growth Areas 1 and 2 are utilized to meet growth demands in the City. - Growth Areas 1 and 2 are completely encompassed by lands approved for development and represent small acreages already impacted by urban development.
-The development of these lands would have a much less impact on the agri-food sector in the region. - Growth Areas 1 and 2 will be already experiencing the direct and indirect impacts of the adjacent urban development such as inflated land prices and farm-equipment/traffic conflicts and the termination of livestock operations.
+The development of these lands would have a much less impact on the agri-food sector in the region. - Growth Areas 1 and 2 will be already experiencing the direct and indirect impacts of the adjacent urban development such as inflated land prices and farmequipment/traffic conflicts and the termination of livestock operations.
 Development of these lands should occur first in recognition of these existing impacts and the large area of adjacent agricultural land already approved for development.